- Bicentennial Medal (2020)

 In addition to supporting the museum's collections, Moravec's generosity led to the IU Art Museum becoming the first university museum in the Big Ten to receive an Andrew W. Mellon Foundation endowment for a senior academic officer position in 2012.
 With the establishment of the Andrew W. Mellon and Anthony J. Moravec Senior Academic Officer position, more than 11,000 IU students annually engage in programs tailored to their coursework and study that use the museum's diverse collections.

-Moravec is a founder of Applied Laboratories, Inc. and president of Blairex Laboratories, Inc., and owner of Zaharako's Ice Cream Parlor and Museum.
+Moravec was a founder of Applied Laboratories, Inc. and president of Blairex Laboratories, Inc., and owner of Zaharako's Ice Cream Parlor and Museum.
 In a speech at Stanford University for the Tiepolo exhibition opening, IU President Michael A. McRobbie said, "What may surprise you is that Tony is not an IU alum.
 He does not even live in Bloomington, but as a distinguished Columbus businessman, he understands the vital role IU plays as an educational, research, and cultural resource for Indiana and the nation."

 IU Art Museum Director David Brenneman said, "Tony's outstanding direction and his strong stewardship have created unprecedented opportunities for the IU Art Museum.
 His generosity and his support have helped make the IU Art Museum one of the foremost university art museums in the country."